telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 It makes sense to set a height to the Grid only if its scrolling is enabled.

 When the Grid has a set height, it calculates the appropriate height of its scrollable data area, so that the sum of the header rows, filter row, data, footer, and pager is equal to the expected Grid height.
-That is why, if the Grid height is changed via Javascript after you create the widget, you must call the [`resize` method of the Grid](/using-kendo-in-responsive-web-pages) afterwards.
+That is why, if the Grid height is changed via JavaScript after you create the widget, you must call the [`resize` method of the Grid](/using-kendo-in-responsive-web-pages) afterwards.
 In this way, the Grid recalculates the height of its data area.

 **Figure 1.
 Grid with a fixed height and its scrolling functionality enabled**

 ![Grid With Fixed Height And Scrolling](/controls/data-management/grid/grid3_1.png)

-In some special scenarios, it is possible to set a height style to the scrollable data area of the Grid, either via Javascript, or external CSS, which is a `div.k-grid-content` element.
+In some special scenarios, it is possible to set a height style to the scrollable data area of the Grid, either via JavaScript, or external CSS, which is a `div.k-grid-content` element.
 In this case, do not set height to the Grid.

 ### Let the Height Vary within Limits

 It is possible to make the Grid expand and shrink vertically according to the number of its rows, but within certain limits.
 To achieve this, do not set any Grid height and apply a min and/or max height style to the scrollable data area.
-Make sure you [remove the default data area height](/aspnet-mvc/helpers/grid/configuration#scrolling) if you use the MVC wrapper. **Please note that this whole approach is not applicable when virtual scrolling is enabled.**
+Make sure you [remove the default data area height](/aspnet-mvc/helpers/grid/configuration#scrolling) if you use the MVC wrapper.

+> **Important**
+>
+> This whole approach is not applicable when virtual scrolling is enabled.

 ###### Example